microsoft/DevAppsForTeams/README.md

     As the domain name, you can specify any valid fully-qualified domain name (FQDN) you want.
 In the next step, you will configure your computer to resolve this FQDN to your local machine.

-1. Follow the steps in [this article](https://bob1german.com/2020/10/17/setting-up-ssl-for-tabs-in-the-teams-toolkit-for-visual-studio-code/) to add the generated certificate authority to your cert store
+1. Follow the steps in [this article](https://bob1german.com/2020/10/17/setting-up-ssl-for-tabs-in-the-teams-toolkit-for-visual-studio-code/) to add the generated certificate authority to your cert store.

 #### Configure host name

-1. In the code editor starte as administrator, open your `hosts` file (located in `c:\windows\system32\drivers\etc\hosts` in Windows and in `/etc/hosts`) and append to it: `127.0.0.1    devappsforteams.local`, replacing `devappsforteams.local` with the FQDN you chose in the previous steps
+1. In the code editor start as administrator, open your `hosts` file (located in `c:\windows\system32\drivers\etc\hosts` in Windows and in `/etc/hosts`) and append to it: `127.0.0.1    devappsforteams.local`, replacing `devappsforteams.local` with the FQDN you chose in the previous steps
 1. Save your changes

 #### Configure certificate and host name with the web app